Quantum-corrected black hole thermodynamics from the gravitational path integral

 \end{center} \begin{quotation} Exploring quantum effects from black hole thermodynamics has always been a pivotal topic.
 In recent years, the free energy landscape and ensemble-averaged theory based on the Euclidean path integral approach have provided further understanding of the statistical aspects of the black hole system.
-We investigate the quantum-corrected thermodynamics of the Reissner-Nordstr\"om-AdS black hole by including off-shell geometries in the path integral.
-We obtain a one-loop effective action by considering the subleading-order terms in the ensemble-averaged theory, and verify that the effective thermodynamic quantities consistent with the effective action define a valid thermodynamics.
+We investigate the quantum-corrected thermodynamics of the Reissner-Nordstr\"om AdS black hole by including off-shell geometries in a reduced gravitational path integral.
+Within this collective-variable approximation, we derive an effective action by considering the subleading-order terms in the ensemble-averaged theory and show that the corresponding thermodynamic quantities define a consistent thermodynamics.
 Furthermore, the phase diagram was modified by the off-shell effects, resulting in a more abundant phase structure.
-We discover that the traditional black hole thermodynamics can be recovered in the semi-classical limit.
+We show that the traditional black hole thermodynamics can be recovered in the semi-classical limit.
 The region of first-order phase transitions shrinks and zero-order phase transitions emerge when off-shell effects are included.
-The results provide new perspectives for understanding the quantum corrections in black hole thermodynamics. \end{quotation}
+These results provide a tractable framework for understanding how off-shell black hole geometries generate quantum corrections to black hole phase structures. \end{quotation}

 { } \rule[-10pt]{16.5cm}{0.05em}\\

 { } \rule[-10pt]{16.5cm}{0.05em}\\